b3n0y/ResolveDevDoc/docs/source/API_intro.rst

-.. versionadded:: Updated as of 21 October 2021
+.. versionadded:: Updated as of 29 March 2022

 API Introduction
 ----------------